TPU Inner Tubes Explained: Weight, Performance, and When They’re Worth It

 | Spares | Carry TPU for compactness and weight savings |

-Choose based on mission profile and repair strategy.
+Choose based on your riding goals and repair strategy.

 Cost, Availability, and Environmental Impact

-Price matters: TPU tubes typically cost $25–$50 each, so you’ll pay roughly two to eight times the price of a standard butyl tube, and you should factor that into replacement and spare strategies.
-Consider the cost comparison: higher upfront expense is offset by lower rolling resistance, improved puncture resistance, and roughly 140g weight savings per wheel that boost efficiency.
+Price matters.
+TPU tubes typically cost $15-$40 each, so you’ll pay roughly two to four times the price of a standard butyl tube.
+Budget brands like RideNow start lower, while premium options from Tubolito, SILCA, and Vittoria sit at the top.
+Factor that into replacement and spare strategies.
+The higher upfront expense is offset by lower rolling resistance, improved puncture resistance, and significant weight savings that boost efficiency.

 - Lifecycle: TPU’s designed recyclability reduces landfill impact versus butyl, which gets downcycled into lower-grade products.